Want to eat healthy but don’t always feel like it? Here are tips to help!

 Here are my tips and tricks to eating healthy foods when they aren’t what I’m craving.

 ADD Something Healthy to Your Day, Don’t Take Something Away

 This has been the #1 way that I’ve taught myself to eat more greens.
 I don’t typically like salad, but I knew that it was one of the easiest ways to get healthy greens in my day.
-I’ve started making a salad for lunch everyday, and I don’t really mind.
+I’ve started making a salad for lunch most days, and I don’t really mind.
 The deal I made with myself was: If you want something else for lunch, make a salad first, eat that, and then eat the other thing you wanted.
 This way, I end up feeling full after the salad and then only want a small portion of whatever else I had planned.
 I still have the yummy lunch treat I envisioned, but I had to eat the salad first.
 If you HATE salad, choose something you enjoy!
 You won’t stick with a habit if you’re miserable.